geocabral/pbsa/README.md

 3. If a commit is defect-inducing and took t days s.t. t <= w it will have the commit_type = 2.
 This commit will generate a defect-inducing commit to train the classifier t days in the future.
 This replicated defect-inducing commit will have commit_type = 3.

 Notice that all these commits (examples) will imediately used for testing (except when commit_type = 3).

+IMPORTANT: the assignement of the commit type is performed as dataset pre-processing and the processed dataset is then given as input to the method.